micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [Order in] - 点外卖  To request food delivery from a restaurant or store, so you can enjoy the meal at home or another location.
 #### [Return to Q Index](#section1)

-## <a name="question7"></a>Q7:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”.
-Storys
+## <a name="question7"></a>Q7:   Please give me an example including "charge late fees","loacal rental store","membership card","to order in"，“mull over”. story-style

 #### A7:
    In a realm where mystical creatures roamed, two adventurers decided to [order in] an enchanted feast from the magical [local rental store] that served both as a repository of ancient tomes and a purveyor of otherworldly cuisine.
 As they [mulled over] their choices, they vowed to honor their [membership card] and avoid the wrath of the legendary dragon by never incurring [late fees] when returning the store's precious relics.